samuelrey/habanero/README.md

-# Beat Burrito
+# Habanero
-Beat Burrito gives users the ability to make songs easily by providing them with a set of tracks that can be mixed together.
+Habanero gives users the ability to make songs easily by providing them with a set of tracks that can be mixed together.

+Tracks come from various artists on LooperMan.